Code Comprehension with GitHub Copilot: Performance Gains, Comprehension Trade-offs, and Behavioral Predictors in Brownfield Programming: Conclusion

 \item \textbf{Scaling the code base}: This study should be replicated with larger and more complex code bases to test whether our findings scale to larger environments.

-\item \textbf{Pedagogical Strategies}: Research is needed to develop effective strategies for training computing students to use GenAI tools to foster high-level conceptual thinking and effective code integration, rather than relying on them solely for code generation. \end{itemize}
+\item \textbf{Pedagogical Strategies}: Research is needed to develop and evaluate strategies for training computing students to use GenAI tools to foster high-level conceptual thinking and effective code integration, rather than relying on GenAI tools solely for code generation.

+\item \textbf{GenAI Tool Design}: To better support code comprehension, GenAI tool developers should explore alternative designs that scaffold the comprehension process and then evaluate their effectiveness in fostering comprehension.
+Facilitating code comprehension alongside development productivity holds promise in reducing the human technical debt that makes it difficult to debug and maintain large, complex code bases. \end{itemize}

-Pursuing these research avenues will enhance the understanding of the \textbf{comprehension-performance gap} and help develop methods to mitigate it, ensuring that GenAI coding assistants become effective tools for both productivity and code comprehension.
+Pursuing these research avenues will enhance the understanding of the \textbf{comprehension-performance decoupling}.
+Through such research, GenAI coding assistants can become more effective tools for both productivity and code comprehension.